isaac-mason/arancini/packages/arancini/README.md

 This is useful for cases where you want to get results infrequently, without the cost of evaluating a reactive query as the world changes.

+If there is an existing query with the same conditions, the query results will be reused.

 ```ts
 const monsters = world.filter((e) => e.has('health', 'position', 'velocity'))